SamHulme1/the-dungeon-maze/README.md

 ### Bugs Left in Code:

 - Sometimes the score doesn't map correctly for certain items inparticlar the gold coins.
 - In chrome the website gives a violation warning when clicking the attack and block buttons because of the length of the code.
-I've left this in because its not an error but I wanted to mention it and so that I can refer back to this in the future
+I've left this in because its not an error but I wanted to mention it and so that I can refer back to this in the future.
+I've added a load screen to the page incase it takes longer to load.

 ---
 ## Credits